wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

- - Do the stamens arise from a rim-like extension of the receptacle at the top of the ovary by individual stalks, from the top of a staminal tube formed by fusion of the stalks (Fig. 3.3), or from some distance up on the inner surface of the petals?
+ - Do the stamens arise from a rim-like extension of the receptacle at the top of the ovary by individual stalks, from the top of a staminal tube formed by fusion of the stalks (see figures), or from some distance up on the inner surface of the petals?
 The stamens may appear to be all on the one whorl, but often we can distinguish inner and outer whorls by their position in relation to the petals (see Fig. 3.8).